pingcap/tidb-binlog/cmd/cistern/README.md

   -config-file string
        	path to the configuration file
   -data-dir string
-       	path to the data directory of RocksDB (default "data.cistern") -debug
+        path to the data directory of boltDB (default "data.cistern") -debug
        	whether to enable debug-level logging -deposit-window-period int
-       	a period of time (in minutes) after that the binlog items stored in RocksDB will become to public state (default 10) -metrics-addr string
+        a period of time (in minutes) after that the binlog items stored in boltDB will become to public state (default 10) -metrics-addr string
        	prometheus pushgateway address, leaves it empty will disable prometheus push.
   -metrics-interval int